 Yes, that's right - at just half an inch thick, the Droid 4 is the world's thinnest 4G LTE QWERTY Smartphone.
 Not only is it ridiculously thin (for a slider), but it also packs some pretty raw power under it's hood.
 Check out what it has to offer:

 What do you get when you take a Droid Bionic, slap a keyboard on it, and give it the bloat (physically - not bloatware) treatment?
 The Droid 4!
 This phone was originally said to be like the "Droid RAZR with a keyboard," but we see nothing RAZR about this behemoth.
 We'll start off gently - but brace yourself, it gets pretty ugly.

-Just realized that this is a dummy unit (not sure how I overlooked that the first time around), so that means it may not the exact size of the actual Droid 4.
+Update: Just realized that this is a dummy unit (not sure how I overlooked that the first time around), so that means it may not the exact size of the actual Droid 4.

 Since we first saw the Droid 4 last month, we've been waiting for more info on the phone that seems to perfect the ideas behind the Droid 3.
 Just yesterday, we saw official specs and a few scanned photos from a leaked Verizon document.
 Today, Droid Life unearthed some official press shots, showing off the Droid 4's 4" qHD display and 5-row keyboard.

 In case you need a refresher, here are the Droid 4's specs: